 Succession: If the Chair position becomes vacant, the Vice Chair shall assume the role of Chair and shall serve the remainder of his/her predecessor's term.
-At the end of the term, a Chair will be selected following the selection and appointment process described above.

 Duties: The Chair leads the BEI Committee and works closely with the Vice Chair to ensure the Committee's progress toward fulfilling its mission and goals.
 The Chair: